mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/resources/index.md

 ---
 To this point, you have seen how to create a cluster and how to deploy and test applications and services that run on the cluster.
 You’ve worked with single commands and apps that run in Docker and DC/OS UCR containers.
 With this tutorial, you will see some of the key benefits provider by container orchestration and perform a few common resource scaling tasks.

-# Container orchestration and cluster management
+# Orchestration and cluster management
 Container orchestration plays a key role in cluster management.
 Container orchestration helps you manage the lifecycle for apps deployed on the cluster by providing features that address important requirements, such as resilient operation, resource allocation, and service management.

 ## Cluster resiliency